Flight for Freedom: Production

 A combination of live action and miniatures in Flight for Freedom was used to depict the final flight of Tonie Carter.

 Flight for Freedom was produced by RKO, whose CEO, Floyd Odlum, was married to Jacqueline Cochran, one of Earhart's close friends and a renowned aviator in her own right.
 It was claimed to be based on a screenplay submitted by Amelia Earhart's husband, George P. Putnam.
 Rosalind Russell's characterization of the Earhart-like aviator shows Carter establishing a reputation as "the Lady Lindbergh" and setting numerous aviation records.
 Other characters are loosely drawn from real life, such as Earhart confidant and instructor Paul Mantz, as well as Fred Noonan, albeit in the role of pilot Randy Britton, played by Fred MacMurray, on loan from Paramount Pictures.

-Principal photography, under the working title Stand to Die, was completed from late-August to late-October 1942, with additional scenes shot in December, as the release was held back to coincide with the headline news surrounding the Battle of Midway.
+Principal photography, under the working title Stand By to Die, was completed from late-August to late-October 1942, with additional scenes shot in December, as the release was held back to coincide with the headline news surrounding the Battle of Midway.
 Newsreel footage was incorporated to show naval missions over the area that Tonie Carter was portrayed as having overflown.